-“Grace and peace to you from God our Creator and the Lord Jesus Christ!
+“…Grace, mercy and peace from God our Creator and the Lord Jesus Christ.